content-left-bg.png

 • Inform the Extra Curricular Office that you wish to undertake the award and request an invoice.
 This invoice will consist of a one-off charge to be passed on to the Duke of Ed office by BSHS and an admin fee which will be charged annually for as long as you engage in the award.

-• You then need to pay the invoice and forward your receipt to the MIC at BSHS together with a copy of the http://dukeofed.com.au/resource/participant-application-form-under-18s/.
+• You then need to pay the invoice and forward your receipt to the MIC at BSHS together with a copy of the https://dukeofed.com.au/resource/duke-of-ed-parent-guardian-consent-form/

 • You can now meet with the MIC and they will approve you on the ORB and you can begin the award.

 • Supervisors for your activities will then need to be chosen by you.
-Staff at BSHS may be chosen but their role in the Award is purely voluntary and their assistance as supervisors should be sort with this in mind.
+Staff at BSHS may be chosen but their role in the Award is purely voluntary and their assistance as supervisors should be sought with this in mind.
 You are encouraged and permitted to obtain supervisors who are outside BSHS.
 If you do this you will need to liaise with the EC office to process the paper work that enables them to be approved as working with BSHS in a volunteer capacity.
 Only after this paperwork is processed by BSHS can your supervisor be approved on the ORB and only then can you start logging hours for your activities.

 Contact the Master in Charge if you have any further questions or attend one of the weekly meetings that will be advertised on StudentNet.